Lynn Cukaj

 Art Therapy for Children, Teenagers and Adults

 When I considered what kind of parent I wanted to be, I looked at my parents as an example.
 There were certain family traditions I wanted to continue and others I was fine with leaving in the past.
 Family dinners are one example of a tradition I wanted to keep and while my family dinners as a child looked very different from how they look today with my children, my husband and I still make it a priority.
 One of my fondest memories as a child was baking with my mom.
 While I tried to pass this tradition on to my kids, it turned out that they were more interested in eating than baking!
-When the kids got older, we created new traditions, like going out to dinner and enjoying a movie afterward.
-While traditions are important, they can change throughout the years and it is therefore sensible to know when it’s time to let go of the ones that no longer work for you and your family.
+As they grew, new traditions emerged, like post-dinner outings and shared movie nights.
+Traditions, though steadfast, often transform over time, signaling the importance of embracing change.

 Family values on the other hand, are engraved in our foundation.
-One of my non-negotiables as a parent is to do whatever I can do to bring out the best in my children.
-I do this by exploring their different interests, skillsets, and talents.
+My unwavering commitment as a parent is to nurture the best in each of my children.
+This endeavor involves exploring their unique interests, talents, and skills, while imparting the notion that every child possesses distinct strengths.

 Mindful Activity: 3-Minute Mind & Body Scan